 Traditionally, the only treatment for those left with an unstable knee after an ACL tear has been a surgical reconstruction.
 Now, there is a viable alternative option for patients who have sustained an ACL tear.
 The treatment utilizes your body’s own stem cells and other healing mediators called Autologous Stem Cell Treatment.
 At iOrthoBIOLOGIX we have developed techniques that allow for ULTRA-precision delivery of the biologics directly to the parts of the ligament that are damaged.

 WHY CONSIDER A NON-SURGICAL STEM CELL TREATMENT FOR AN ACL TEAR?
 HERE ARE SEVERAL MAJOR REASONS…

-- A Surgical ACL reconstruction is an invasive treatment that is not guaranteed to work and can cause other problems including reduced ROM and abnormal tissue formation.
+- A surgical ACL reconstruction is an invasive treatment that is not guaranteed to work and can cause other problems including reduced range of motion and abnormal tissue formation.

-- A Surgical ACL reconstruction attempts to make a tendon into a ligament; tendons are not designed to function as ligaments and therefore do not have the tiny nerve sensors on them and thus the knee will likely never feel quite like it originally did.
+- A surgical ACL reconstruction attempts to make a tendon into a ligament; tendons are not designed to function as ligaments and therefore do not have the tiny nerve sensors on them.
+As a result, the knee will likely never feel the same.

 Give us a call or email us today at 980-859-2340 or firstname.lastname@example.org to schedule a comprehensive evaluation of your knee injury with one of our Board Certified, Fellowship trained Orthopedic and Bio-Restorative Medicine Physicians.